Baltimore's Marching Ravens: Baltimore Colts Marching Band

+The interregnum

 From 1984 until the Cleveland Browns relocated to Baltimore in 1996, the band stayed together, playing at football halftime shows and marching in parades, eventually becoming well known as "Baltimore's Pro-Football Musical Ambassadors".
 The band supported itself and remained an all-volunteer organization until the 2013 season when the Ravens organization was required to pay them.
 At one point, John Ziemann pawned his wife's wedding ring for the money to buy new equipment.
 After the 2012 season, the Flagline and Honor guard sections were dropped from the band.

-One of the band's first gigs after the Colts left was an invitation from then-Cleveland Browns owner Art Modell to play during the halftime show of a Browns game.
-"They were cheap," Modell said, somewhat jokingly.
+One of the band's first gigs after the Colts left was a 1985 invitation from then-Cleveland Browns owner Art Modell to play during the halftime show of a Browns game.
+"They were cheap," Modell said, somewhat jokingly, though David Modell later pointed out that the northeast region of Ohio, where Cleveland is, has a long-standing marching band tradition, so the Browns would frequently have marching bands performing at halftime.
+The crowd initially did not know how to react to a group wearing the colors and bearing the name of a team that no longer existed, but the band received a rousing ovation at the end of their halftime performance and were subsequently invited back to Cleveland annually.

+In 1994 a new professional football team came to Baltimore, a new franchise affiliated with the Canadian Football League (CFL) originally called the Baltimore CFL Colts.
+Since the NFL owned the "Colts" moniker as a registered trademark, a lawsuit ensued, with the CFL franchise soon changing its name to the Baltimore Stallions.
+The Colts Marching Band performed at a total of 23 CFL games but did not travel with the team to Canada to play at either of the two Grey Cup games in which Baltimore played a part.

 When Baltimore was in the running for a National Football League franchise in the 1990s, Ziemann enlisted the band's help in convincing the Maryland General Assembly, the state legislature, to approve funding for a new football stadium.
 The band played on the steps of the Maryland State House while the legislature was in session one evening, causing a crowd to gather, including then-Governor William Donald Schaefer, who had been pushing hard for a team and a football stadium.
 Eventually, the legislature approved the funding.

+Former Baltimore Colt halfback Tom Matte gave the band credit for helping to maintain momentum for a return of NFL football to the city.
+"The band was the one thing that, to me, was the belt that held the pants up to keep the drive alive to get football back here in Baltimore," he wrote in 2004.
+"John Ziemann did an unbelievable job with it."